matheuszenker/wex/README.md

 | CAD           | Canada Dollar        |
 | JPY           | Japan Yen            |

+For review and test pourposes will not add all currencies.

 ## Currency Conversion Rules

 - Exchange rates are fetched from the U.S. Treasury Reporting Rates of Exchange API